akb89/witokit/README.md

 # WiToKit
-Welcome to `WiToKit`, a Python toolkit to generate a tokenized dump of Wikipedia.
+Welcome to `WiToKit`, a Python toolkit to download and generate preprocessed Wikipedia dumps for NLP in a single .txt file, one sentence per line.

+*Note: WiToKit currently only supports `xx-pages-articles.xml.xx.bz2` Wikipedia archives corresponding to articles, templates, media/file descriptions, and primary meta-pages.*

 ## Install

 ```
-pip install witokit
+pip3 install witokit
 ```

 ## Use